geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 There's a merge dict helper that's specifically for asserting that.

 ##### **Geohot** [[00:18:08](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=1088)]
-Well, whatever happened, I wrote this, it clearly...
+Well, whatever happened, I wrote this, it clearly..
 Yeah, so I think there's two acceptable things to do here.
 One is to make it work as intended, or the other is to assert.
 The current behavior is it just takes the second bind and just uses that one.
 So that's just wrong.